Randagio13/rapid-form/README.md

 ## Error handler

-Our error object made as follows:
+Our error object is made as follows:

 ```tsx